amichnia/Swift-framework-with-private-ObjC-example/README.md

 @end
 ```

-So it seems, that **we are able to use Objective-C members in Swift without exposing ObjC code to Swift at all!** All we need to do is to expose Swift part to Objective-C, which we can do internally 😎.
+So it seems, that **we can use Objective-C members in Swift without exposing ObjC code to Swift at all!** All we need to do is to expose the Swift part to Objective-C, which we can do internally 😎.

 Let's sum it up:

 **Pros:**
 + **It effectively hides Objective-C members** from framework users
-+ you are forced to interface stuff.
-This is usually a good thing, increasing overall testability
++ You are forced to interface stuff.
+It is usually a good thing, increasing overall testability

 **Cons:**
 + You need some additional members to cross Swift-ObjC boundary